section-engineering-education/engineering-education/content/articles/packet-filtering-using-acls/index.md

 To download and install the Cisco packet tracer on a desktop or laptop, visit [this link](https://www.computernetworkingnotes.com/ccna-study-guide/download-packet-tracer-for-windows-and-linux.html).

-### Terms and Terminologies
+### Terminologies
-- **Access Control List (ACLs)** refers to a set of rules which allow/permit or deny any traffic moving through the routers.
+- **Access Control List (ACLs)** refers to a set of rules that allow/permit or deny any traffic flow through the routers.
 It works at layer 3 to provide security by filtering and controlling the flow of traffic from one router to another.

-By default the ACLs are not configured on the routers, so the network user has to configure on each of the router's interfaces.
+By default, the ACLs are not configured on the routers, so the network user has to configure on each of the router's interfaces.
-- **Access Control Entries (ACEs)** refer to the collection of the rules used to permit or deny traffic.
+- **Access Control Entries (ACEs)** refers to a collection of rules used to permit or deny traffic.
 When creating ACLs the order of these rules must be considered.
-- **Ingress** refers to the traffic that is flowing into the router.
+- **Ingress** refers to the traffic flowing into the router.
-- **Egress** refers to traffic flowing out of the router.
+- **Egress** refers to the traffic flowing out of the router.
 - **Packet filtering** refers to the controlled access to networks by analyzing the ingress and egress packets flowing through the networks by either forwarding them or discarding them depending on the given criteria.
-It occurs both at layers 3 and 4 of the OSI model.
+It occurs both at layers 3 and 4 of the `OSI model`.

 ### Access Control List Operations.
 Once a particular Access Control List is configured on an interface it follows an operational procedure to filter the traffic flowing into the router.